 My concern is that society has simply swapped one masculo-centric definition for women with another.

-Ambition with a modifier can be powerful: “My ambition is to visit the south of France.”
+Ambition modified by an action verb can be powerful: “My ambition is to visit the south of France.”
 “My ambition is to serve in public office.”
 “My ambition is to practice medicine.”
 “My ambition is to play baseball.”

-The problem lies with pointless ambition; ambition with no modifier, or with a static modifier: “My ambition is to be the foremost authority on the south of France.”
+The problem lies with pointless ambition; ambition with a passive/non-action verb, particularly the verb ‘to be’: “My ambition is to be the foremost authority on the south of France.”
 “My ambition is to be President of the United States.”
 “My ambition is to be a doctor.”
 “My ambition is to be a Major Leaguer.”
-Granted, we often swap these with the former, but it should be clear why the preceding examples are more powerful, and healthier, than the latter.
+Granted, we often swap these with the preceding versions, but it should be clear why the preceding examples are more powerful, and healthier, than the latter.
 Few of us associate static, pointless ambition with wisdom or character, in men or women.

 Male Definitions of Women